sensotix/dmn-eval-js/README.md

 Function implementation should be free of side-effects.
 Date and time instances that are arguments to functions are moment-js instances.

+#### Built-in functions

+dmn-eval-js supports the following built-in functions from DMN 1.1:
+- string functions: starts with, ends with, contains, upper case, lower case
+- boolean functions: not

 ### Input entries

 As input entries, simple unary tests according to the DMN specification are supported, with some additions: